Is It Legal to Ride in the Back of a Fifth Wheel?

 These 23 states legally allow you to ride in a fifth wheel in motion: Arizona, California, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, West Virginia, and Wisconsin.

-If you choose to allow an occupant in your fifth wheel while in motion, be sure you obey each state’s laws.
+If you allow an occupant in your fifth wheel while in motion, obey each state’s laws.
 Many states require the riders to communicate with the driver, and some states allow riders in fifth wheels but not in travel trailers.

 A blue road sign welcoming drivers to the state of Oklahoma.